 7. Has the U.S. experienced more flooding events in recent years?

 Billion-dollar inland—non-tropical—flood events have increased in the United States.
 Most notably, four separate billion-dollar inland flood events occurred in 2016.
 This doubled the previous record since no more than two of these events had occurred in a year since 1980 until last year.

-So far in 2017, two non-tropical inland flood events have affected the country (in California and Missouri/Arkansas).
+In 2017, two non-tropical inland flood events have affected the country (in California and Missouri/Arkansas).
 Also, we experienced historic rainfall from Hurricane Harvey, which is tropical-cyclone related flooding.
 This perhaps should be expected, as heavy rainfall events and their ensuing flood risks are increasing because warmer temperatures are “loading” the atmosphere with more water vapor.
 Over time, this increases the potential for extreme rainfall events.
 And, where we build and how we build determines our resilience to the increasing risk of flood events.

 For more information on how the different types of billion-dollar disaster events have changed over time, see our time series.